jenniferyingg/volumebooster/README.md

 ## To Use

 1. Download the zip folder and unzip.
-2. Open Chrome Extensions and turn on Developer Mode and click Load Unpacked.
+2. Open Chrome Extensions, turn on Developer Mode and click Load Unpacked.
 3. Select the folder and enable the extension.
 4. Pin it and restart Google Chrome.